Table Of Contents

 What Financial Models Are Used in SaaS?

-As suggested, the basis of financial modeling in the SaaS industry — as is the case in most industries — will typically require the use of the three key financial statements.
+As suggested, the three key financial statements will typically be used to base financial modeling in the SaaS industry — as is the case in most industries.

 The balance sheet offers a “snapshot” of the company’s assets (which can include subscriptions, licenses, patents, and other “digital entitlements”), liabilities, and equity.
 The income statement will report the company’s revenue and expenses over a specific period of time, typically the year.
 The statement of cash flows will illustrate how cash has moved into and out of the company and will categorize each of these cash flow movements.